 3.)
 Will my SEO campaign also help improve the user experience of the site?
 Proper architecture and usability go hand in hand with search engine optimization and help increase ROI.
 You should want to bring in new traffic and convert it.

 4.)
 Does my revenue model affect my keyword selection and the optimization as a whole?
 Any SEO company that does not optimize based on the target audience is NOT providing the most effective campaign.
-An ecommerce site marketing to comparative shoppers will want to optimize heavily for product names and model numbers.
+An eCommerce site marketing to comparative shoppers will want to optimize heavily for product names and model numbers.
 An online magazine wanting to bring in recurring traffic will want to optimize for article topics and specific themes.
 Local companies will want to optimize for geo-targeted keywords.

 5.)
 I want to optimize my site, but do not want to change any of the existing content or layout…how would you go about this?
 Any SEO company that says they will simply add on landing pages or hide text is selling blackhat.
 This goes back to the earlier analogy.
 You are really saying that you have a car that you want to modify to be very fast, but do not want to modify the engine and the mechanic simply adds racking stripes and charges you full price.

 Okay, to wrap it up, just be sure you stay out of shabby internet neighborhoods and when making any online transaction, do your homework first.
 Also, remember “cheap does not equal better”.
-Think about it, would you rather pay in the thousands to one SEO company for quality SEO work, which will produce results and increase your website overall performance or would you rather pay cheap $200 to much different SEO’s who don’t ever really give you the results you deserve.
+Think about it, would you rather pay in the thousands to one SEO company for quality SEO work, which will produce results and increase your website overall performance, or would you rather pay cheap $200 to many different SEO’s who don’t ever really give you the results you deserve.
 If an SEO engineer can increase your website sales and exposure by 80% without your site ever reaching the top 10 search results then you still got a good deal.
 This is the effect of skilled and experienced SEO services.
 The only difference between your website and the websites in the top 10, is those websites have SEO engineers working for them who understand search engine optimization.